-DON’T skip a professional appraisal – You may have done a lot of research on your own and believe you have a good idea of what your for sale by owner home is currently worth but a professional appraisal will let you know for sure how right you actually are.
-Many Realtors, myself included, will perform one free of charge and with no further obligation.
+DON’T skip a professional appraisal–You may have done a lot of research on your own and believe you have a good idea of what your for sale by owner home is worth but a professional appraisal will let you know for sure how right you are.
+Many Realtors, ourselves included, will perform one free and with no further obligation.

-A professional pricing opinion is a great negotiating tool as well.
-Its harder for a bargain hunting buyer to argue with a real estate professional’s opinion and it will arm you with a tool to demonstrate that your price is in line with the rest of the market.
+A professional pricing opinion is a great negotiating tool.
+It’s harder for a bargain hunting buyer to argue with a real estate professional’s opinion and it will arm you with a tool to demonstrate that your price is in line with the rest of the market.

-DON’T mistake home décor for an amenity – You do see it every once in a while in real estate ads, both placed by real estate brokers and for sale by owner sellers.
-That line that says “designer curtains” or “ designer wallpaper”.
+DON’T mistake home décor for an amenity–You see it every once in a while in real estate ads, both placed by real estate brokers and for sale by owner sellers.
+That line that says “designer curtains” or “designer wallpaper”.
 Which is great for the seller, but it is no reason to inflate the price.
-Home décor is a reflection of the home owner’s personal taste, a buyer may not even like it!
+Home décor reflects the homeowner’s personal taste, a buyer may not even like it!
 Base your selling price on actual fixed amenities, not your decorating handiwork.

 There are a few possible exceptions to all of this though.
 Granite countertops in fabulous shape, for example, may warrant a SLIGHT increase, especially if many similar homes don’t have them.
 Some ‘green’ innovations may be slight price uppers too.
 However, check the comps and consult with your Realtor before factoring such things in to your final asking price figure.

-DON’T be too proud to seek help – Yes, you love your home.
+DON’T be too proud to seek help–Yes, you love your home.
 Yes, you have a good idea of how much you want it sold for.
-But do listen to your Realtor’s advice on asking price.
+But listen to your Realtor’s advice on an asking price.
 They know the market intimately – both past and present – and they know a lot about how home buyers minds work.
 So even if the advice you are being given does not quite tally with what you had in mind hear them out before making a rash pricing decision you may very well come to regret.